ScaleChain/scalechain/data/docs/bitcoind/bitcoind-scenarios.md

                         - 3. Populate mapQueuedChanges with transaction outputs marking which transactions are spending each of the outputs.
                         LOOP tx := For each transaction in the block
                             - 3.1 Mark transaction outputs pointed by inputs of this transaction spent.
+                            IF not coinbase transaction
                                 CTransaction::ConnectInputs( .. & mapQueuedChanges .. )
                                     LOOP input := for each input in the transaction
+                                        // 1. read CTxIndex from disk if not read yet.
+                                        // 2. read the transaction that the outpoint points from disk if not read yet.
+                                        // 3.
+Increase DoS score if an invalid output index was found in a transaction input.
+                                        // 4. check coinbase maturity for outpoints spent by a transaction.
+                                        // 5.
+Skip ECDSA signature verification when connecting blocks (fBlock=true) during initial download
+                                        // 6. check double spends for each OutPoint of each transaction input in a transaction.
+                                        // 7. check value range of each input and sum of inputs.
+                                        // 8. for the transaction output pointed by the input, mark this transaction as the spending transaction of the output.

+                                    // check if the sum of input values is greater than or equal to the sum of outputs.
+                                    // make sure if the fee is not negative.
+                                    // check the minimum transaction fee for each transaction.
+                            // Add UTXO : set all outputs are unspent for the newly connected transaction.

                         - 4. For each items in mapQueuedChanges, write to disk.
                         - 5. Check if the generation transaction's output amount is less than or equal to the reward + sum of fees for all transactions in the block.